mcostalba/Stockfish/Readme.md

 the *Threads* UCI parameter, and to make sure it equals the number of CPU cores on your computer.

+This version of Stockfish has support for Syzygybases.

 ### Files